s4v4te974/poc_registaire_qc_java/README.md

  _- No Exception handling_ (only just log)
  _- No parallel processing_
  _- Database for Batch processing are not well created_ (only just log)

-#This POC have 2 folder :
- - one using SQL, and writing data in different tables
- - One using NoSql, and save data in a single line